-Why are Kids Camp C & F and Student Camps 2 & 3 Less Expensive than the Others?
+Why are Kids Camp C & E and Student Camps 3 Less Expensive than the Others?

-Kids Camp C & F are one night shorter than all of the other Kids Camps.
-We call them mini camps because there only three nights instead of four nights, Student Camps 2&3 are one night shorter than the other student camps (four nights instead of 5 nights).
-All four of these mini-camps will end after lunch on the last day instead of after breakfast.
+Kids Camp C & E are one night shorter than all of the other Kids Camps.
+We call them mini camps because there only three nights instead of four nights, Student Camp 3 is one night shorter than the other student camps (four nights instead of 5 nights).
+All of these mini-camps will end after lunch on the last day instead of after breakfast.

 How Flexible are the Age Limits that are Listed on the Camp Schedule?

 The ages are somewhat flexible.
 For Student Camps, the campers must be 11 by camp time and they must be 18 sometime during calendar year 2019.
 For example, if a camper hits 19 on January 2, 2019, he is still age appropriate for a Student Camp.
 Kids Campers must be at least age seven by camp time and must be age twelve some time during calendar year 2019.
 Preteen camps will allow campers who are ages 9 at camp time and age twelve some time during calendar year 2019.
 As you can see, there is more flexibility on the high end than the low end of the ages, but we do make exceptions.
 For permission to make exceptions to these policies, a call to the camp director, Rich Malone, is necessary.